 As you look at this photo, what do you see?
-It is a woodland pond in a forest and depending on the habitat, it could be anywhere.
+It is a woodland pond in a forest, and depending on the habitat, it could be anywhere.
 Their size can vary greatly depending on the amount of open water they contain.
-They are very rich in bird life and teaming with food.
-If you sit still for a couple of hours, you can see a variety of Moose, White-tailed Deer, Otter, mink and waterfowl.
-The peacefulness that they contain is priceless and well worth your time to enjoy and to sit quietly by yourself or with a friend.
+They are very rich in birdlife and teaming with food.
+If you sit still for a couple of hours, you can see a variety of Moose, White-tailed Deer, otter, mink, and waterfowl.
+The peacefulness they contain is priceless and well worth your time to enjoy and sit quietly by yourself or with a friend.

-When an area such as the photo above encounter logging and fire, they are devastated, but they quickly recover.
-An entirely new habitat is created and the birds and various animals enjoy the new open space that has been created.
-I have studied several areas that have been damaged by fire.
-The first plants to come back are those that actually have seeds that are encouraged by fire.
-As the forest replaces itself, it goes through many cycles and changes on its way to looking once again like the photo above.
+When an area such as the photo above encounters logging and fire, they are devastated, but they quickly recover.
+An entirely new habitat regenerates, and the birds and various animals enjoy the completed new open space.
+I have studied several lands damaged by fire.
+The first plants to come back actually have seeds that are encouraged by fire.
+As the forest replaces itself, it goes through many cycles and changes.
+They are eventually looking once again like the photo above.

 Enjoy the peace and connections of the Woodland Pond,